-Ξ L Enforcement Be oundaries (Create)
+≡ t.
+Enforcement Bo pundaries (Create)

 💾 Save 🖉 Cancel

 General

 Name No More WannaCry

 Enforcement Boundaries Consumers Provider Providing Services 0

 C All Workloads × →∅ C All Workloads × Services: WannaCry ×

-0. Type to show more Policy Services
+0. 0.
+Type to show more Policy Services •

-sting of Consumer, Provider, and Service.
-When an ked connection can be allowed to cross the Enforc Enforcement boundary is provisioned, ¢
+An Enforcement Boundary is defined by a scope connections that match the scope are blocked.
+Rule. e consi: A blocl sting of Consumer, Provider, and Service.
+When an ked connection can be allowed to cross the Enforce Enforcement Boundary is provisioned, ement Boundary by writing a Segmentation ×